Ethical principles are a philosophical stance which directly or indirectly leads to a standard based around ethics.

 To take responsibility for one’s decisions, actions and their consequences.

 For those who are in a place of power and have responsibility, it is even more important they remain impartial.
-Others are relying on them to get that right, whether in politics, in business or through an institution.
+Others are relying on them to get that right, whether it’s in politics, in business or through an institution.